ETHproductions/japt/README.md

 ### Unicode shortcuts

 Japt code can be compressed, similarly to its strings.
 The most commonly used runs of characters are mapped to Unicode points, starting at `¡`.
-A full list of these is coming soon, but for now, you could look inside [src/japt-interpreter.js](https://github.com/ETHproductions/Japt/blob/master/src/japt-interpreter.js#L387).
+An (almost) full list of these can be found at [the online interpreter](http://ethproductions.github.io/japt).

 ### Anonymous functions